Slavonic Library in Prague: Collections of Special Documents

 The Slavonic Library continuously implements specialised microfilming and digitisation projects focused on the preservation and better accessibility of unique and endangered parts of its collections.
 The access to digital documents and to the information on the existence of a microfilm copy is provided through the electronic catalogue of the Slavonic Library.

 Approximately 1,050 titles of periodicals (ca 370,000 pages) were microfilmed by 2012.
-These mainly included newspapers from the period of the Russian Revolution and Civil War and printed periodicals issued by Russian, Ukrainian and Belorussian émigrés all over the world.
+These mainly included newspapers from the period of the Russian Revolution and Civil War and printed periodicals issued by Russian, Ukrainian and Belarusian émigrés all over the world.

 Within the National Programme for the Digitisation of Rare Documents Memoriae Mundi Series Bohemica (LPIS 6), especially the most precious historical manuscripts are digitised.
 Early printed books, published before 1800, and the book and magazine production of the 19th century (more than 34,000 documents) have been digitised thanks to a joint project of the National Library of the CR and Google.
-As part of the development of the National Digital Library, the printed production issued by Russian, Ukrainian and Belorussian émigrés in 1918–1945 in Czechoslovakia is being digitised (the state of digitisation as of June 2018: 255 titles of periodicals and 1,800 volumes of monographs).
+As part of the development of the National Digital Library, the printed production issued by Russian, Ukrainian and Belarusian émigrés in 1918–1945 in Czechoslovakia is being digitised (the state of digitisation as of June 2018: 255 titles of periodicals and 1,800 volumes of monographs).